UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 ## Multiple Condition Filtering - “and”

 We now know how to filter on one condition but how do we filter if we have many?
-Perhaps we only want cereals with a protein content between 4 to 5 grams?
+Perhaps we only want cereals with protein content between 4 to 5 grams?

 ``` python